 Our order was inclusive of their general thali of Sada Bhat (plain rice), Daal, Aloo Bhaja and one plate each of Dhonkar Dalna, Mochar Ghonto, Potol Posto, Enchor Chingri, Tyangra Macher Jhal, Ilish Macher Jhal, Khasir Mangsho, Aamer Ambol and their Poila Baishakh special Kulfi.
 To be very frank, Khasir Mangsho (mutton curry) is not their specialty ( I’ll write about the Pice hotel that serves good Mangsho soon) but the fish items were worth having.
 Both Enchor Chingri and Mochar Ghonto were good while the Dhokar Dalna was average.
 Last but not the least the Aamer Ambol was to die for.
 For all the mentioned delicacies, we ended on paying INR 1100.
 This probably is the beauty of a Pice hotel.

-I was not able to click good pictures on that day given I was busy feeding my little one and she enjoyed every bit of the food.
-We may have achieved a bit of materialistic success in life but there are few things that money cannot buy and we both believe it is our duty to show the little one the beauty of the city that is in our vein.
-Pasta enjoyed her first visit to the city of Joy’s famous Pice hotel and her parents are now planning for the next trip to another heritage food joint to make her accustomed to the food culture of the city; after all she has to take the baton of Riley from her foodie parents to take the legacy forward!
+I was not able to click good pictures on that day given I was busy feeding my little one.
+Not to mention, she enjoyed every bit of the food.
+We may have achieved a bit of materialistic success in life but there are few things that money cannot buy.
+We both believe it is our duty to show the little one the beauty of the city that is in our vein.
+Pasta enjoyed her first visit to the city of Joy’s famous Pice hotel.
+Her parents are now planning the next trip to another heritage food joint.
+This is to make her accustomed to the food culture of the city.
+After all, she has to take the baton of Riley from her foodie parents to take the legacy forward!

 - Hotel Sidheswari Ashram